 - Two monthly e-newsletters, the Safrean and the Chronicle.

-- Social media exposure, including on SAFREA’s Facebook page and Twitter feed.
+- Social media exposure, including on Safrea’s Facebook page and Twitter feed.

 - Media card – accreditation to attend events, obtain interviews, etc.

-- Regular networking meetings with guest speakers.
+- Networking meetings with guest speakers are held regularly.

 - Exclusive workshops and discounts on training courses.